 The University of Minnesota Learning Abroad Center and the Disability Resource Center work collaboratively to facilitate equal access for faculty and staff with disabilities or medical conditions seeking to lead an education abroad experience and to provide information on accessibility at overseas sites.
 The Disability Resource Center, UReturn, is the office designated to serve all employees (including faculty and staff) with any disability or medical condition requiring reasonable accommodation(s).
-Faculty and staff who plan to lead a learning abroad program and may need reasonable accommodation(s) to fully participate should contact the Disability Resource Center, UReturn at 612.624.3316 to schedule a consultation to explore potential accommodations abroad.
+The Accommodation process is an interactive process and will allow the LAC and on-site partners to assist in appropriate planning and reasonable accommodations and to facilitate support in program implementation and emergency response.

 Program Leader Considerations for Student Accommodations Abroad

 The University of Minnesota is committed to providing reasonable accommodations for academic programs abroad.
 The following recommendations will help facilitate receiving, assessing, and accommodating student requests for disability accommodations on a faculty-led program overseas.